saleor/saleor-checkout/README.md

 > Note: the process needs to be running in the background

-Before you start the server you need to change default environment variables.
+Before you start the server, you need to change default environment variables.
 Create `.env.local` file in each app:
 - [`apps/checkout-app`](./apps/checkout-app/README.md#env-variables)
 - [`apps/checkout`](./apps/checkout/README.md#local-development)